Residence Life Philosophy

 Because EMU believes that residence hall living fosters social and emotional development, it is required that all full-time single, undergraduate students live on campus.
 Exemption may be given to students who meet one or more of the following criteria:

-Off-campus housing is not approved for students on academic probation, conditional readmission, and probationary status.
+Off-campus housing is not approved for students on academic probation, conditional readmission, and student life probationary status.

 Students who meet the above criteria OR who believe themselves to have a special circumstance not listed in the above criteria must submit a request for off-campus housing documenting their eligibility during the semester prior to living off campus.
 Living off-campus without completing the Off-Campus Housing Request Form could result in the student being charged for housing.
 The Off Campus Housing Request Form is found at the following link: https://goo.gl/forms/f0MUWeLlPwQBjrAm1